 - Businessmen objected strongly to the growth of trade unions, the regulation of hours and wages, and increased taxation.
 These would encourage socialists and communists and might even lead to revolution.
-In their view, governments should not interfere so massively in economic affairs, because that would only stifle private enterprise with all the new rules and taxes. - Some of the state governments resented the extent to which the federal government was interfering in what they considered to be internal state affairs. - The Supreme Court claimed that the president was taking on too much power; it ruled that several measures (including NRA) were unconstitutional, and this held up their operation.
+In their view, governments should not interfere so massively in economic affairs, because that would only stifle private enterprise with all the new rules and taxes. - · Some of the state governments resented the extent to which the federal government was interfering in what they considered to be internal state affairs. - The Supreme Court claimed that the president was taking on too much power; it ruled that several measures (including NRA) were unconstitutional, and this held up their operation.
 The nine members were all elderly and were not Roosevelt appointees.
 However, the Supreme Court became more amenable during Roosevelt's second term after he had appointed five more co-operative judges to replace those who had died or resigned. - There was also opposition from socialists, who felt that the New Deal was not drastic enough and still left too much power in the hands of big business.
 One of the most vociferous critics was Huey Long, governor of Louisiana and a member of the US senate.
-He believed that governments should spend heavily wherever it Was neces sary to help the poor.
+He believed that governments should spend heavily wherever it was necessary to help the poor.
 In 1934 he set up a scheme in Louisiana called Share Our Wealth which planned to make sure that every family had at least \$5000, a house and a car, and old-age pensions.
-This was to be financed by taxing the rich, and he Wed Roosevelt to do something similar throughout the nation.
-Long was considening - running for president in the 1936, but he was assassinated in September 1935.
-Fromahout the end of 1936 there was opposition from right-wing members of his own Democratic Party.
-What UPSCt them was that the NeW Deal led Soff the new TC The Both General Motors and US Steel were forced to give way uninn.
-The Both General Motors and US Steel were forced to give uninn/. mocrats (Republicans in Congress 6 d blocked further important le Mon.
+This was to be financed by taxing the rich, and he urged Roosevelt to do something similar throughout the nation.
+Long was considering running for president in the 1936, but he was assassinated in September 1935. - From about the end of 1936 there was opposition from right-wing members of his own Democratic Party.
+What upset them was that the New Deal led some of the new trade unions to strike Deal Company to strike Deal Compan new trade unions to strike.
+Both General Motors and US Steel were forced to give way by sit-down strikes, and this encouraged the formation of numerous new unions.
+Dissident Democrate in the checked unions.
+Dissident Democrats joined the Republicans in Congress and blocked further important legislation.